webflo/themekey/README.txt

 Installation
 ============

-1. Place whole themekey folder into your Drupal modules/ or better sites/x/modules/ directory.
+1. Place the entire themekey folder into your Drupal modules/ or better sites/x/modules/ directory.

 2. Enable the themekey module by navigating to administer > modules

-3. Bring up themekey configuration screens by navigating to administer > settings > themekey
+3. Bring up the themekey configuration screens by navigating to administer > settings > themekey